What 12 Years of Building in Regulated Industries Taught Us About AI That Most Firms Get Wrong

 | Cursor | Enterprise-grade development assistant, multi-file context awareness, workflow optimization, style adaptation | Suitable for large and small projects, refactoring, debugging, and learning new frameworks | Requires initial project setup for optimal performance, not recommended to set projects from scratch |

-| Replit | Integration powerhouse, rapid prototyping, seamless external service integration | Proof-of-concepts (POCs), quick app prototypes, API integrations | Not ideal for long-term, production-grade applications |
+| Replit | Rapid prototyping, seamless external service integration | Proof-of-concepts (POCs), quick app prototypes, API integrations | Not ideal for long-term, production-grade applications |

-| Lovable | Design-first AI, high-quality UI/UX elements, strong visual prototyping capabilities | Early-stage UI/UX prototyping, stakeholder presentations, conceptual design exploration | Weak backend integration, not suited for large-scale product development |
+| Lovable | Design-first AI, high-quality UI/UX output, visual prototyping | Early-stage UI/UX prototyping, stakeholder presentations | Weak backend integration; not suited for large-scale development |

-| LLMs (Claude 3.7/o1/Grok) | Problem-solving and architectural decision support, reasoning partner for complex technical discussions | Architectural planning, algorithm selection, technical requirement analysis | Less effective for direct coding assistance, lacks full development workflow capabilities |
+| LLMs (Claude / GPT-5 / Gemini) | Architectural reasoning, complex problem-solving, technical decision support | System architecture planning, algorithm selection, technical requirement analysis | Less effective for direct coding; lacks full development workflow integration |

 What sets it apart: Cursor enhances your existing workflow rather than trying to replace it.
 It acts as a collaborative partner under your control, not an autopilot.